 Sleepers may include a private bathroom or shower, or sometimes just a sink.
 The Mini Cabin bridges the gap between couchettes and sleepers, offering solo privacy at a lower price point.

-Every seat in Twiliner buses is equipped with free Wi-Fi and power outlets.
-In the lower area of the buses there is a toilet, a changing room and a snack bar with drinks and snacks.
-The seats feature personal storage, a table, USB chargers and a reading light.
-Water, coffee and Wi-Fi are available free of charge.
+All seats are equipped with Wi-Fi and power outlets.
+The buses have a toilet, a changing room and a snack bar with drinks and snacks.
+Each seat includes storage, a folding table, USB charging ports and reading light.
+Water, coffee and internet are included in the service.